Bound entangled singlet-like states for quantum metrology: Quantum Fisher information of PPT states based on private states

-All are valid eigenvectors for all $i\neq j$.
-There are also further eigenvectors with a zero eigenvalue which we do not list here.
+States $|01ij\rangle$ and $|10ij\rangle$ for all $i\neq j$ also belong to the zero eigenvalue.
+This collection of state vectors span the $4d^2$ dimensional Hilbert space of the system.
 The eigenvectors with nonzero eigenvalues are $|v_{ij}\rangle$ and $|w_{i}\rangle.$ Hence, the rank of the state is given in Eq.~(\ref{eq:rhorank1}).

 Connected to these, we give some details in the Appendices.
 In Appendix~\ref{sec:alternative}, we review the numerical algorithm maximizing the quantum Fisher information, and show an improved version of the algorithm presented in Ref.~\cite{Toth18}.
 In Appendix~\ref{sec:mapping}, we show that the states $\rhopptfirst$ are not fixed points of the algorithm given in Ref.~\cite{Toth18} of maximizing the quantum Fisher information.
 In Appendix~\ref{sec:appendix4by4state}, we show that for the special case of $d=2$ the state $\rhopptfirst$ in Eq.~(\ref{eq:rhopri}) can be written as an equal mixture of symmetric and antisymmetric states.